matze-dd/Tex2txt/README.md

                  latex_file [latex_file ...] [> text_or_html_file]
 ```
 Option names may be abbreviated.
+If present, options are also read from a configuration file designated
+by script variable config\_file (one option per line, possibly with argument).
 Default option values are set at the Python script beginning.
 - option `--html`:<br>
   generate HTML report; see below for further details